ghmwesigwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Write a script that prints the result of the addition of 128 with the value stored in the environment variable `TRUEKNOWLEDGE`, followed by a new line.

-8. Write a script that prints the result of `POWER` divided by `DIVIDE`, followed by a new line.
+8. A script that prints the result of `POWER` divided by `DIVIDE`, followed by a new line.

   * `POWER` and `DIVIDE` are environment variables

-9. Write a script that displays the result of `BREATH` to the power `LOVE`
+9. A script that displays the result of `BREATH` to the power `LOVE`

   * `BREATH` and `LOVE` are environment variables

-10. Write a script that converts a number from base 2 to base 10.
+10. Converts a number from base 2 to base 10.

   * The number in base 2 is stored in the environment variable `BINARY`
   * The script should display the number in base 10, followed by a new line